 The Long Pine Key campground has one group site and the Flamingo campground has three, all available for \$30 per night.

 The limit per group site is 15 people.
-For group site reservations at Flamingo, please call (239) 695-0124, or for Long Pine Key, call (305) 242-7873.
+For group site reservations at Flamingo, please call (855) 708-2207.